gitlabhq/gitlabhq/doc/user/project/clusters/serverless/index.md

         - tm -n "$KUBE_NAMESPACE" --config "$KUBECONFIG" deploy service "$CI_PROJECT_NAME" --from-image "$CI_REGISTRY_IMAGE" --wait
     ```

-1. **Docker File:** Knative requires a docker file in order to build your application.
+1. **Dockerfile:** Knative requires a Dockerfile in order to build your application.
 It should be included
-    at the root of your project's repo.
+    at the root of your project's repo and expose port 8080.

 ## Installing Knative via GitLab's Kubernetes integration